2009 Annual Report

 State of the Tower Address

 Over the past four years, TarValon.Net has grown and evolved at an impressive rate.
 During this time, it has taken all the effort we have had simply to keep up with getting things done.
 We have continued to hold our annual Administrative Meeting and annually and in a timely fashion released those notes for discussion with membership.
-We’ve vastly improved our use of Site Announcements and have moved toward more active moderation and use of other communication technologies such as Twitter, Facebook, and RSS feeds.
+We have vastly improved our use of Site Announcements and have moved toward more active moderation and use of other communication technologies such as Twitter, Facebook, and RSS feeds.
 Our Tar Valon Times newsletter has had some rough periods in regards to publication, but seems to have finally hit a fantastic stride.
 However, our last published annual report was in 2006.
 Despite having what I feel are numerous ways to communicate with our members, the Annual Report does serve a unique function: it is a single document with the purpose of informing members how we are moving as an overall organization.
 It has also become a mammoth undertaking.
-What was easy enough to put out in a month when we were much smaller now takes many months and the efforts of many, many people.
+What was easy enough to put out in a month when we were much smaller, now takes many months and the efforts of many, many people.
 This year the Department of Administration took on the exceptional challenge of not only compiling and editing the 2009 report, but also compiling reports from 2007 and 2008.
 While these may be outdated in regards to pertinent information at this point, they do offer a window into our history as an organization and will be a very valuable addition to our Library.
 I want to thank everyone for their hard work in putting these reports together.

 2009 has been an unbelievably productive, landmark year for TarValon.Net, though most of it has been organizational and (for the most part) behind the scenes.
 We have taken several dramatic leaps, after years of preparation, towards growing from an internet fan site to a viable non-profit organization/corporation.
 It is most definitely the correct direction for us to go if we want to allow our organization continued growth and longevity, and it has been harder than I think any of us initially expected.
 There is a remarkable amount of work to be done when changing a company from a sole proprietor owned and operated website to an incorporated 501(c)(3) charitable organization.
-Deciding where to incorporate, creating Articles of Incorporation, rewriting the "rules" into separate By-laws (rules for the structure of the organization) and Membership Manuals (rules for the members of the organization), setting up a Board of Directors, filling in and submitting a lot of paperwork on both the State and Federal levels, and restructuring the organization so that we can clearly make a case for being a non-profit – and that list doesn't even take into account doing research into what the difference is between a volunteer and an employee, documents that have to be signed in front of a notary by two different people who live in different parts of the country, setting up banking, taxes, post office service, telephone service; there have been a million things.
+Deciding where to incorporate, creating Articles of Incorporation, rewriting the "rules" into separate Bylaws (rules for the structure of the organization) and Membership Manuals (rules for the members of the organization), setting up a Board of Directors, filling in and submitting a lot of paperwork on both the State and Federal levels, and restructuring the organization so that we can clearly make a case for being a non-profit – and that list does not even take into account doing research into what the difference is between a volunteer and an employee, documents that have to be signed in front of a notary by two different people who live in different parts of the country, setting up banking, taxes, post office service, telephone service; there have been a million things.
 I think it is a positive testament that most of our members vaguely know that this change has happened but have no idea of how significant a change this is, nor really how much effort it is taking.
 Through all of this restructuring of TarValon.Net, I believe most members did not notice any change in their membership experience.
 Our administrative work continued unbroken.
 Everything else continued to function despite all of the changes happening at the top.
-It reminds me of a duck floating along as usual in a pond with its feet paddling furiously beneath the water where you can't see it.
+It reminds me of a duck floating along as usual in a pond with its feet paddling furiously beneath the water where you cannot see it.

 We are incorporated.
 TarValon.Net has grown up.
 We are now in the end stages of completing our paperwork to be recognized as a charitable non-profit corporation.
 We will see that happen in 2010.
 2010 will be another very big year.
 In exchange for tax-exemption, we bind ourselves to follow a lot more legislation.
-We've come a long way, but we still have a lot of work to do.
+We have come a long way, but we still have a lot of work to do.

 While all of this happened, TarValon.Net managed to make significant strides to settle into our role as a charitable social organization.
 We had the great fortune to work with Brandon Sanderson over the spring raising money for Heifer International.
 With his offer to recognize random donors as characters in The Wheel of Time, and with several hundred hours of our manpower, we were able to raise over $45,000 for the cause.
 We also were able to raise several thousand more for Doctors Without Borders in December.